Farm Raised Salmon Compared To Wild Caught Salmon

 Organically farmed raised salmon is salmon that is raised in open catch nets.
 This means they are still raised in their natural habitat along with other species of fish.
 Organic farmed salmon are fed the same processed food non-organic farmed salmon receive.

 You may see some organic seafoods depending on your location.
-Canada and Europe have been exporting their own organic seafood already ((PBS: USDA to propose standards for organic seafood raised in U.S.)).
+Canada and Europe have been exporting their own organic seafood already 3.

 Ive written a detailed article about wild caught salmon and Atlantic Salmon which you can find by clicking here, Atlantic vs Wild Salmon: Which Is Better?